wrp/smtx/README.rst

 left half of the screen is full height and the right half of the screen is split into 2 half-height windows indicates a root canvas of type 1.
 In that layout, the root canvas has one child (the right half of the screen), and that child (which is a type 0 canvas) has one child.
+The window navigation follows this tree structure naturally.
+`h` and `l` move the cursor to the left and right child of the currently focused canvas.  `k` moves to the parent canvas, and `j` moves to the primary child; left for type 0, and right for type 1.

 Usage